-Guidance on the new Land Tax Assessment is available on the Understanding the Land Tax Assessment page.
+Guidance on your Land Tax Assessment is available on the Understanding the Land Tax Assessment page.

 How is land tax assessed?

-From the 2020-21 financial year, changes apply to how land tax is assessed for land owned in multiple ownerships or held in trust.
-Changes have also been introduced to group together any land owned by related corporations for land tax assessment purposes.
-For more information please see:
+From the 2020-21 financial year changes apply to how land tax is assessed for land owned in multiple ownerships or held in trust.
+Changes were also introduced to group together any land owned by related corporations for land tax assessment purposes.

 Who is liable for land tax?

 The owner of the property at midnight 30 June is liable to pay the land tax assessed for the forthcoming financial year.
 Where a property sells after 30 June, the vendor (seller) is still liable for the land tax.

 It is a common practice (and sometimes a contractual requirement) for land conveyancers to arrange a proportional adjustment between the purchaser and the vendor of land, for any applicable land tax at the time of land settlement.
 This adjustment should be calculated as if the property being sold is the only taxable property in the ownership.

 Who is liable for land tax when a property is sold after 30 June?